 Denote by $C({\bf a})$ the set of all compatible sequences for ${\bf a}\in R(w)$.

-Given such a compatible sequence we make an rc-graph by placing intersections (see Figure 1) at all the positions $(\alpha_k, a_k-\alpha_k +1)$, these form a subset of $\{1,2,...\} \times \{1,2,...\}$.
+Given such a compatible sequence, we make an rc-graph by placing intersections (see Figure 1) at all the positions $(\alpha_k, a_k-\alpha_k +1)$; these form a subset of $\{1,2,...\} \times \{1,2,...\}$.
 Now we draw strands starting at each row and winding their way up.
 Wherever there is an intersection symbol, we make the two strands there intersect.
-It is easy to show by induction that the intersections represent exactly the transpositions in the decomposition of $w$ and that the strand starting at the $i^{th}$ row ends up at the $w_i^{th}$ column.
-Also, it follows from this that no two strands intersect twice, otherwise we could remove the 2 intersections and get exactly the same permutation, since any other pair of strands that intersected before still intersect.
-Then the word which led to the graph would not be reduced, a contradiction.
-Conversely, given a graph with intersections such that no two strands intersect twice, this immediately gives us a reduced word for the permutation and also a compatible sequence (we look at the intersections in order of increasing row number, going from right to left in each row, the row number gives the $\alpha_i$ and to get $a_i$ we add the row number and column number and subtract 1.)
+It is easy to show by induction that the strand starting at the $i^{th}$ row ends up at the $w(i)^{th}$ column and that no two strands intersect twice.
+Conversely, a graph with intersections, such that no two strands intersect twice, immediately gives us a reduced word for the permutation and also a compatible sequence (we look at the intersections in order of increasing row number; going from right to left in each row, the row number gives the $\alpha_i$, and to get $a_i$ we add the row number and column number and subtract 1).
 For more details see \cite{bb}.

-Denote by $\EuScript{RC}(w)$ the set of all rc-graphs, which correspond to $w$.
+Denote by $\EuScript{RC}(w)$ the set of all rc-graphs which correspond to $w$.
 For $D\in \EuScript{RC}(w)$ let $x^D=\prod_{(\alpha_k, a_k-\alpha_k+1)\in D} x_{\alpha_k}.$ Now we state a theorem proved in \cite {bjs} and in \cite {fs}.

 \begin{theorem} For any permutation $w \in S_{\infty}$,